Random Access Memories: Promotion and release

-In January 2013, de Homem-Christo first revealed that Daft Punk was in the process of signing with Sony Music Entertainment through the Columbia Records label, and that the album would have a spring release.
+In January 2013, de Homem-Christo revealed that Daft Punk were in the process of signing with Sony Music Entertainment through the Columbia Records label, and that the album would be released in early 2013.
 A report from The Guardian followed specifying a release date of May 2013.
-On 26 February 2013, Daft Punk's official website and Facebook page announced the signing to Columbia with a picture of the duo's helmets, and a "Columbia" logo in the corner.
+On 26 February 2013, Daft Punk's official website and Facebook page announced the signing to Columbia with a picture of their helmets and a Columbia logo.
 Billboards and posters featuring the helmets and logo then appeared in several major cities.

 On 2 March, a 15-second television ad aired during Saturday Night Live (SNL) depicting an animated, stylized version of the band's logo and the aforementioned image of the helmets.
 The music featured in the ad was a result of the collaboration with Rodgers, who noted that various fan remixes of the clip appeared online after the airing.
 A second TV ad also premiered that was similar to the first on Saturday Night Live, but with a different music clip and the title Random Access Memories in place of the stylized Daft Punk logo.
-During the first night of Coachella Festival 2013, a third trailer debuted that featured Daft Punk, Pharrell Williams and Rodgers performing, as well as a list of collaborators on the album.
+During the first night of Coachella Festival 2013, a third trailer debuted that featured Daft Punk, Pharrell Williams and Rodgers performing, as well as a list of collaborators.
 The trailer also aired during Saturday Night Live the following evening, but without a list of collaborators.

 The gradual rollout of promotion was inspired by advertising of the past, reflecting the theme of the album.
-Daft Punk approached Columbia with a specific agenda for the campaign; Rob Stringer of the label recalled that the duo had showed him the book Rock 'n' Roll Billboards of the Sunset Strip as an example of what they wanted.
+Daft Punk approached Columbia with a specific agenda for the campaign; Rob Stringer of the label recalled Daft Punk showing him the book Rock 'n' Roll Billboards of the Sunset Strip as an example of what they wanted.
 Bangalter felt that physical billboards are more affecting than banner ads and that "SNL is this part of American culture with a certain timelessness to it."
 The campaign was handled by a small group led by Daft Punk and manager Paul Hahn, with assistance from Kathryn Frazier of the public-relations firm Biz 3.
 The duo had pursued Columbia in particular because of its long-standing history, as expressed by Bangalter: "It felt interesting conceptually to write this story with a record company like Columbia, with a 125-year legacy."

 Central to the promotion was the limiting of exposure to the album's content, as well as a focus on face-to-face contact for press previews.
 As Hahn stated, "There is a minimalism in our approach that creates an absence of information, and we notice our fans tend to throw themselves into the breach, or try to fill the empty spaces."
-Following a reported leak of the song days earlier, "Get Lucky" was released as a digital download single on 19 April 2013.
+Following a reported leak of the song days earlier, "Get Lucky" was released as a download single on 19 April 2013.
 On 13 May, a limited-time preview stream of the full album was launched via the iTunes Store.
+In May 2013, Random Access Memories was released on digital storefronts and streaming services.